Pugnatorr/ReportShield/README.md

 Tracks how many users make errors (incorrect submissions).
 Success Metric: Error rate is below 10%.
 Retention Rate:
-Measures how many users continue to use Report Sheild after 3 months.
+Measures how many users continue to use Report Shield after 3 months.
-Success Metric: At least 70% of participants use Report Sheild after 3 months.
+Success Metric: At least 70% of participants use Report Shield after 3 months.
 **Experiments:**
 A/B Testing:
 2 different UI designs will be tested to see which layout is more engaging to the user by